jonlinca/ACLandR/README.md

 We’re going to use to use ACL Analytics to **deploy** our model into production.
 This means that we have already trained a machine learning model we are happy with, to make predictions on incoming data.

 **Why is this important?** You may be working with Data Scientists who can train models for you, but need to keep the results in your own ACL Analytics environment.
-You can take a trained model and call it directly from ACL, while leveraging the expertise that comes from your data scientist.
-Incorporate your own standard audit routines for follow-up and testing, without needing to worry about leaving your audit platform.
+You can take a trained model and call it directly from ACL Analytics, while leveraging the expertise that comes from your data scientist.
+Incorporate your own standard audit routines for follow-up and testing, without needing to leave your audit platform.

-This is my first attempt at writing a tutorial, let alone on such a crazy fun topic and mixing up my two favorite analysis platforms.
-If you have any suggestions for me, please let me know!

 Special thanks to:
 * [Rachael Tatman's excellent tutorial](https://www.kaggle.com/rtatman/picking-the-best-model-with-caret) to which I build this extension off of.